 Submission Instructions

-• Your title page must be formatted as described in the University’s Thesis Manual, maintained by the Graduate College.
+- Your title page must be formatted as described in the University’s Thesis Manual, maintained by the Office of Graduate Studies.
 Download this Drexel University logo to use on your title page.

-2. Add a page with your advisor’s approvals before the title page.
+2. Add a page with your committee's approvals before the title page.

 3. Create an ETD Admin account.